TCDP Award Recipients

 2020 IEEE TDCP ICDCS High Impact Paper Award

-To celebrate the 40 years anniversary of the International Conference on Distributed Systems (ICDCS), the IEEE Technical Committee on Distributed Processing (TCDP) Award Committee has selected ICDCS High Impact Papers that have profoundly influenced the field of distributed computing systems.
+To celebrate the 40 years anniversary of the International Conference on Distributed Systems (ICDCS), the IEEE Technical Community on Distributed Processing (TCDP) Award Committee has selected ICDCS High Impact Papers that have profoundly influenced the field of distributed computing systems.
 The high impact paper awards are sponsored jointly by ICDCS 2020 and IEEE TCDP.

 The committee decided to award the following two ICDCS High Impact Papers to